notification-icon

 Explore Thamel

 Visit Kathmandu’s Thamel, the city’s central district.
-This area of the city usually has a lot of Christmas lights and decorations up.
-Since it is a popular tourist destination, there are usually concerts and other events happening there, and restaurants will take the opportunity to provide Christmas fare to travelers in need.
+This area usually has many Christmas lights and decorations.
+Since it is a popular tourist destination, concerts and other events generally happen there, and restaurants will take the opportunity to provide Christmas fare to travelers in need.

 Asan Local Market